bergplace/Dru/docs/docs/support.rst

 IRC
 ---

-You can also reach us using IRC at Freenode (channel #dru).
+You can also reach us using IRC at Freenode (channels #dru or #bergplace).